 Redundancy is a form of dismissal from employment.
 It happens when businesses or organisations need to restructure or reduce their workforce.
 If you are being made redundant, you may be eligible for a redundancy pay, as well as a notice period.
 You must also be selected for redundancy in a fair way.

-Which stages of employment can we help with?
+Which stages can our employment law solicitors help with?

 Our employment solicitors have experience in helping clients at any stage of their employment:

 - Before you commence work.
-If you need your contract reviewing before you start a new job, we can advise you on certain terms or help you to negotiate unsatisfactory restrictive covenants.
+If you need your contract reviewing before you start a new job, we can advise you on certain terms or help you to negotiate better terms, such as unsatisfactory restrictive covenants.

 - When leaving your employment.
-If you have been made redundant unfairly, or if you have been forced out of your job, we can assist you in gaining a satisfactory payment package.
+If you have been dismissed unfairly, or if you have been forced out of your job, we can assist you in gaining a satisfactory payment package.
 Settlement agreements may also be an option here, where negotiations may be possible.

 - After you have left.
 For example, if your employment contract has a restrictive covenant attached to it, which prevents you from working in certain roles, we can advise you about the enforceability of these contract clauses and represent you in a breach of contract claim.